Advanced Reporting & Analytics

 I know I misappropriated this common joke.
 There are only three hard things in computer science cache invalidation, naming things and printing web pages.
 We've spent an inordinate amount of time trying to produce PDFs that look like the web page.
 Like the fonts and art, and it feels so infuriating.

-The truth is you are going to have to do something like that, because in the world of enterprise, usually not hipster enterprise, PDFs still reign supreme as a way to share information.
+The truth is you are going to have to do something like that, because in the world of enterprise-level reporting, usually not hipster enterprise, PDFs still reign supreme as a way to share information.
 It is what it is.

 I'm already happy that people are not printing emails anymore, so that's baby steps there.
 You're going to have to spend time there.
 You're going to have to spend time doing things like IP white listing, which in the world of BeyondCorp and Spiffy doesn't make a lot of sense, but nonetheless for traditional enterprises you want to have the ability to say, "This report will only be accessible from the following ranges of IP."